Ultralight dark matter in long-baseline accelerator neutrino oscillations: Introduction

-The ultralight dark matter regime is highly motivated topic within the dark matter community~\cite{Antypas:2022asj}.
-In addition to its implications in cosmology, ultralight bosonic dark matter has also been shown to aid with the questions of supermassive blackholes~\cite{Davoudiasl:2021ijv}, St\"uckelberg axion~\cite{Coriano:2018uip} and age-velocity dispersion relation of the Milky Way disc~\cite{Chiang:2022rlx}.
-Ultralight dark matter could also have interesting effects in neutrino oscillation experiments, where even feeble couplings could lead to notable signatures in neutrino oscillations in terrestrial experiments~\cite{Krnjaic:2017zlz,Brdar:2017kbt,Liao:2018byh,Choi:2019ixb}.
-In this work, we turn attention to ultralight scalar or vector field $\phi$ that has couplings to neutrinos.
-In the previous literature, dark matter with mass of about $m_\phi \sim$ 10$^{-22}$ eV has been shown to have promising implications in the upcoming neutrino oscillation experiments~\cite{Brdar:2017kbt,Krnjaic:2017zlz}.
-In terrestrial neutrino experiments, the ultralight dark matter forms a dark sea, which can affect neutrinos traversing inside the Earth.
-These interactions, although feeble, may have significant implications on neutrino propagation and therefore affect neutrino experiments.
-It was found, for example, that the fit to the reactor oscillation data from KamLAND improved by about 3.5$\sigma$ CL with respect to standard neutrino oscillation probabilities when scalar dark matter of $m_\phi \sim$ 3.6$\times$10$^{-10}$eV mass is introduced~\cite{Losada:2022uvr}.
-The prospects of probing ultralight dark matter has been studied in scalar form for the next-generation experiments DUNE and JUNO~\cite{Brdar:2017kbt,Krnjaic:2017zlz,Losada:2022uvr} and also in the next-to-next-generation experiment ESS$\nu$SB~\cite{Cordero:2022fwb}.
-Ultralight dark matter may also be detectable via time modulation, as noted in Refs.~\cite{Dev:2020kgz,Losada:2021bxx,Losada:2023zap}.
-The effect of ultralight dark matter has also been considered in neutrino experiments in the case of pseudo-scalar~\cite{Huang:2018cwo} and vector fields~\cite{Brdar:2017kbt,Brzeminski:2022rkf,Gherghetta:2023myo,Arguelles:2023wvf,Chen:2023vkq}, which hold similarly promising prospects for the future experiments.
+The ULDM regime is a highly motivated topic within the DM community~\cite{Antypas:2022asj}.
+In addition to its implications in cosmology, the ultralight bosonic DM has been shown to aid with the questions of supermassive black holes~\cite{Davoudiasl:2021ijv}, pulsar timing arrays~\cite{Chowdhury:2023xvy}, St\"uckelberg axions~\cite{Coriano:2018uip}, and the age-velocity dispersion relation of the Milky Way disc~\cite{Chiang:2022rlx}.
+The ULDM could have further interesting effects in neutrino oscillation experiments, where even feeble couplings could lead to notable signatures in neutrino oscillations in terrestrial experiments~\cite{Krnjaic:2017zlz,Brdar:2017kbt,Liao:2018byh,Choi:2019ixb,Salla:2022dxc}.
+Such effects have been analyzed in various contexts, including an improved fit to the reactor neutrino data from KamLAND~\cite{Losada:2022uvr}, as well as the sensitivity projections for next-generation facilities, such as the DUNE and JUNO~\cite{Brdar:2017kbt,Krnjaic:2017zlz,Losada:2022uvr} and the proposed ESS$\nu$SB experiment~\cite{Cordero:2022fwb}.
+Beyond static matter-like effects, the ULDM interactions may induce observable temporal variations~\cite{Dev:2020kgz,Losada:2021bxx,Losada:2023zap}.
+The ULDM effect has also been considered in neutrino experiments in the case of pseudo-scalar~\cite{Huang:2018cwo,Brandenberger:2025gks} and vector fields~\cite{Brdar:2017kbt,Brzeminski:2022rkf,Gherghetta:2023myo,Arguelles:2023wvf,Chen:2023vkq}, which hold similarly promising prospects for future experiments.